-Our recommendation: if you have an elementary age student, Scratch is a great place to start, and it can prime their thinking skills to learn Python later on.
+Our recommendation: if you have an elementary age student, using Scratch is a great place to start, and it can prime their thinking skills to learn text-based programming with Python later on.

-If your student is of secondary age, Python is a great starter language depending on what their goals are.
+If your student is of secondary age, Python is among the great starter programming languages depending on what their goals are.
 It’s also helpful to bear in mind that practice makes a programmer, and it can take patience to pursue more advanced projects.